 Time frame: At 1, 6, 12, 24 and 36 months post-procedure

-The 3-year clinical follow-up will be described by the number and proportion of patients who had a repeat surgery and the total number of repeat surgeries (by cutaneous or bypass route)
+The 3-year clinical follow-up was described by the number and proportion of patients who had a repeat surgery and the total number of repeat surgeries (by cutaneous or bypass route)

 Time frame: 3 years following the procedure